Analysis | All the members of Congress who have lost their primaries in 2020 so far, and why

 But rather than give him the benefit of the doubt, voters in this Topeka district rejected Watkins on Tuesday and instead gave State Treasurer Jake LaTurner the nomination.
 Even before the charges, Republican elites, including in the Trump campaign, wanted Watkins out because they viewed him as a weak candidate with a history of controversy, including inflating his résumé.

-This Democratic primary in the Bronx and surrounding suburbs was probably the closest replica to Rep. Alexandria Ocasio-Cortez’s (D-N.Y.) big win in 2018: A younger, first-time politician and person of color ousts one of the most powerful House Democrats in Congress, a white man, by arguing they’re out of touch with the district’s diverse population.
+This Democratic primary in the Bronx and surrounding suburbs was probably the closest replica to the big win in 2018 by Rep. Alexandria Ocasio-Cortez (D-N.Y.): A younger, first-time politician and person of color ousts one of the most powerful House Democrats in Congress, a White man, by arguing they’re out of touch with the district’s diverse population.

 Former middle school principal Jamaal Bowman defeated Engel in July, in part by sharing his story of growing up in a housing project, raised by a single mother and as a kid, he said, beaten by police.